-- 2.8.5 The proposed active travel network is to be used for activities such as walking, cycling etc. Such activities are unlikely to have a detrimental impact on local air quality so an air quality impact assessment is not required. - 2.8.6 It is considered that the proposals would comply with Policy 9 and Policy 23 (Health and Safety) of NPF4 and Policies 1 and 10 of the Adopted FIFEplan in regards to land and air quality.
+- 2.8.5 The proposed active travel network is to be used for activities such as walking, cycling etc. Such activities are unlikely to have a detrimental impact on local air quality so an air quality impact assessment is not required. - 2.8.6 Subject to the aforementioned conditions, the proposals comply with the relevant policies and guidance in relation to land and air quality.
+There are no objections from consultees in this regard.